Starting Your Career

 - Educational background

-A.: It's best in most cases, but it's not the most important issue.
-Focus instead on making sure your resume reflects all of the important components (employment history and experience, skill sets, etc.).
+A: It’s best in most cases, but it’s not the most important issue.
+Focus instead on making sure your resume reflects all the important components (employment history, education, skills, etc.).

-A.: For years, this was considered a standard part of the resume.
-However, that's changing.
-You can convey the same information in a more targeted way by including a resume profile, that is, a statement matching your qualifications to the job.
+A: For years this was considered a standard part of the resume, but no longer.
+You can convey the same information in a more targeted way by including a resume profile or summary – that is, a statement matching your qualifications to the job.
 Similarly, you can leave off “References upon request.”
 Nowadays that is assumed.

-Q: Do I need to have several different resumes to reflect different fields I might want to go into?
+Q: Do I need to have a variety of resumes for different jobs or fields I might want to go into?